Oxford University Handball Club

-Oxford University Handball Club (OUHaC) was founded and registered as a club at the University of Oxford in 2001, and has since established itself as one of England's most successful clubs.
+Oxford University Handball Club (OUHaC) was founded and registered as a club at the University of Oxford in 2001 and has since established itself as one of England's most successful clubs.
 It is a member of the England Handball Association since 2002 and the Association of British Universities Handball Clubs since 2011.
-As such, the OUHaC plays both in the regular English Handball League (Championship) and the Cup.
-Since handball is not part of the BUCS, Oxford also plays in the EHA University Championships.
-From 2014 it plays in the varsity match against the Cambridge University Handball Club.
+Every year, OUHaC competes in the English Handball League, EHA Cup and the British University Championships.
+Beginning in 2014, the club has played in the varsity match against the Cambridge University Handball Club.
 In 2016 and 2017 respectively, the women's and men's teams were granted Half Blue status by the Blues committees of the University of Oxford.
+In 2025, the men's team managed to conquer the EHA title for the first time.

 Teams

 Men's team

-The men's team won the British Student Championship title in 2004, 2005, 2006, 2007, 2009, 2013 and 2014 as well as the English National League in 2006, being the first ever University Team in the history of English handball to win the National League Title.
-They have been too the first university team to compete in the EHF Challenge Cup (2006–07 and 2007–08).
+The men's team won the British University Championship title 9 times (in 2004–07, 2009, 2013, 2014, 2023 and 2024) as well as the English National League in 2006, being the first ever university team in the history of English handball to win the National League title.
+Additionally, they were the first university team to compete in the EHF Challenge Cup (2006–07 and 2007–08).
 They have also won two mixed English Beach Handball tournaments.
 The team won the EHA League Cup in 2016 and reached the semi-finals of the EHA National Cup in 2017.

 Women's team

 The women's team was created within the club in 2003.
-The team's greatest achievements include winning the EHA National League 1st Division in 2015 and 2016 as well as the National University Championships in 2016.
-Moreover, the defeated the University of Cambridge in four consecutive Varsity matches from 2015 to 2018.
+The team's greatest achievements include winning the EHA National League 1st Division in 2015 and 2016 as well as the British University Championships in 2016.
+Moreover, they defeated the University of Cambridge in five consecutive Varsity matches from 2015 to 2019.